 Dana Jeanette-Kneen djeanette@sheltonpublicschools.org Rm.
-326 Capstone Committee Co-Coordinator Dear Parents and Guardians of a Member of the Shelton High School Class of 2021:
+326 Capstone Committee Co-Coordinator

+Dear Parents and Guardians of a Member of the Shelton High School Class of 2023:

-Your child must successfully complete a Capstone Project this year as a graduation requirement.
-The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge your child has gained in his/her years of schooling to a real world experience.
+As a graduation requirement, your child must successfully complete a Capstone Project for his/her mastery-based diploma assessment.
+The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the district's Vision of a Graduate to a real world experience.
 This project should encompass an area of particular interest to him/her.
 We encourage you to guide him/her to choose wisely and ask him/her to think about something that he/she has always wanted to learn more about or become involved in or a career opportunity he/she may want to explore.
 The goals of the Capstone Project are to choose a topic that will deliver a fulfilling, challenging experience and to further prepare your child to become a responsible citizen who participates productively in a global society.

 Each project must meet specific guidelines and established deadlines.
 There are three main components to the Capstone Project: 1) minimum 15 hours of field work, 2) a reflection paper, and 3) a presentation.
-Your child will have the opportunity to turn in his/her TYPED project proposal for approval by May 16, 2019, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
-If he/she does not choose this option, he/she must turn in his/her proposal form by Tuesday, September 17th.
+Your child must submit his/her project proposal to his/her Homeroom Google Classroom for approval by June 1st, 2022.
 Upon receiving approval by the Capstone Coordinator, he/she will work throughout the year researching and learning more about his/her topic, meeting with his/her school-approved mentor, and producing his/her final product.
-Capstone presentations will take place in advisory during the spring.

 There will be many opportunities for your child to work both independently and collaboratively on his/her Capstone Project.
 At various stages, members of the Capstone Committee, advisors, and mentors will provide information and assist him/her in successfully completing his/her project.
 Parental support is also vital to assist your child in successful completion of the Capstone Project.
-You will be asked to sign several forms for this project.
-Attached you will find the parental acknowledgement form that confirms your knowledge of the Capstone Project and its implications toward graduation.
-Forms must be returned to your child's advisor by May 16th.
-Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges.
+You must electronically sign the parental acknowledgement statement on the Capstone proposal form that confirms your knowledge of the Capstone Project and its implications toward graduation.
+This form must be submitted to your child's Homeroom Google Classroom by June 1st.
+Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges (including but not limited to exemption from midterms and finals).

-Information will be available on the school website and in advisory.
+Information will be available on the school website, your child's Homeroom Google Classroom, and in advisory.
 The Capstone Project Student Handbook will be an invaluable resource in your child's Capstone journey.
 It contains timelines, sample forms, explanation of tasks, and a full description of the three major components of the project.
-The Capstone Handbook, proposal form, and other documents can be accessed online.

-Lynn M. Coffin lcoffin@sheltonpublicschools.org Capstone Committee Co-Coordinator
+Lynn M. Coffin lcoffin@sheltonpublicschools.org Capstone CommitteeCo-Coordinator